ribbon-lang/ribbonc/README.md

 - Play with the parser, using `parseSourceFile`/`parseModuleHead`

-- Try out the module loader, using `loadParserModule` from `Language.Ribbon.Analysis.Loader`
+- Try out the module loader, using `parseModule`

 ## Discussion